ABeck12/Daybreak/README.md

     Physics Layers -> rework as enums instead of actual numbers Check for memory leaks from box2d userdata and scene ptr.
 Do I need to delete scene*?
 Do box2d userdatas need to be manually deleted?

+### Project:
+    This should own the physics sim, AssetManager, ScriptableEntity registries

 ### Scene
     Component and Entity active or not
         Includes rendering